Event: #ReadOnCamera to benefit Manchester (NH) City Library

 “Lainie’s Lair,” on the Cohos Trail.

-Sophie’s Lane is actually part of snowmobile corridor #5, and the Cohos Trail follows it beginning just south of Deer Mountain State Park.
+Sophie’s Lane is part of snowmobile corridor #5, and the Cohos Trail follows it beginning just south of Deer Mountain State Park.
 After being in the woods on a hot day, Sophie’s Lane was a relief.
 It was wide and open enough to catch a breeze that kept insects at bay.
-The lane leads to a spur to the site of an old fire tower, which is a side trip I didn’t take.
+The lane leads to a spur to the site of an old fire tower on Deer Mountain (no cab or platform remains), which is a side trip I didn’t take.

 I liked the short spur to Moose Flowage, which is part of the Connecticut River south of Third Lake.
 It was a good spot for a break and a snack.
 It was a tempting place for a campsite as well, but signs sternly warned against any such notion.
-(The state park campground, accessible from U.S. 3, is just across the Flowage.)
+Deer Mountain state park’s campground, accessible from U.S. 3, is just across the Flowage.

 snowmobile trail information kiosk, Pittsburg NH